-The Compensation and Executive Development Committee of the Board ("the Committee") monitors and reviews the compensation program to ensure that it continues to support Nucor's unique culture, including its ability to attract, retain and motivate its workforce.
-The Committee also regularly reviews the program to ensure that it is not reasonably likely to incentivize Executive Officers to take risks that could have a material adverse impact on Nucor.
+The Compensation and Executive Development Committee monitors and reviews the compensation program to ensure that it continues to support Nucor's unique culture, including its ability to attract, retain and motivate its workforce.
+The Compensation and Executive Development Committee also regularly reviews the program to ensure that it is not reasonably likely to incentivize Executive Officers to take risks that could have a material adverse impact on Nucor.
 Stockholders are urged to read the "Compensation Discussion and Analysis" section, along with the compensation tables and the related narrative discussion, which more thoroughly discuss the Company's compensation policies and procedures.
-The Committee and the Board believe that these policies and procedures are effective in implementing the Company's overall compensation philosophy.
+The Compensation and Executive Development Committee and the Board believe that these policies and procedures are effective in implementing the Company's overall compensation philosophy.

-This vote is an advisory vote, which means that the stockholder vote on this proposal will not be binding on Nucor, the Committee or the Board, nor will it create or imply any change in the fiduciary duties of, or impose any additional fiduciary duty on, Nucor, the Committee or the Board.
-However, the Committee values the opinions expressed by Nucor's stockholders and will carefully consider the outcome of the vote when making future compensation decisions for Nucor's Executive Officers.
+This vote is an advisory vote, which means that the stockholder vote on this proposal will not be binding on Nucor, the Compensation and Executive Development Committee or the Board, nor will it create or imply any change in the fiduciary duties of, or impose any additional fiduciary duty on, Nucor, the Compensation and Executive Development Committee or the Board.
+However, the Compensation and Executive Development Committee and the Board value the opinions expressed by Nucor's stockholders and will carefully consider the outcome of the vote when making future compensation decisions for Executive Officers.

-The Board of Directors recommends a vote FOR the below advisory resolution approving the compensation paid to Nucor's Executive Officers in 2017.
+The Board of Directors recommends a vote FOR the below advisory resolution approving the compensation paid to Nucor's Executive Officers in 2018.
 Unless otherwise specified, proxies will be voted FOR the resolution.

-RESOLVED, that the compensation paid to Nucor's Executive Officers, as disclosed in this Proxy Statement pursuant to the compensation disclosure rules of the SEC, including the "Compensation Discussion and Analysis" section, compensation tables and related narrative discussion included in this Proxy Statement, is hereby APPROVED.
+RESOLVED, that the compensation paid to Nucor's Executive Officers, as disclosed in this Proxy Statement pursuant to the compensation disclosure rules of the SEC, including the "Compensation Discussion and Analysis" section, the compensation tables and the related narrative discussion included in this Proxy Statement, is hereby APPROVED.

-STOCKHOLDER PROPOSAL
+STOCKHOLDER PROPOSAL REGARDING LOBBYING REPORT